themedef/go-hermes/TRANSACTION.md

 ```go
 keys, err := tx.FindByValue(ctx, targetValue)
 ```
+**Description:**
-Returns all keys whose values match the specified target value.
+Finds and returns all keys whose values match the specified target value.
-**Warning**: This operation can be expensive.
+**Note:** This operation can be expensive on large datasets.

 ---